mcgonagle/mcgonagle/README.md

  ## Professionality
  Boston is a very reserved business culture.
 Thomas went to a business focused school for undergraduate and graudate school, and the combination of growing up in Boston and coming up going to Bentley has shaped him.
 He is most comfortable being formal with customers.
 With that said, he does strive to create high quality relationships with customers.
 Thomas is proud to say he has become friends with several customers and sees them socially outside of work.

+## disAbility
+Thomas is a disability awareness and activist.
+He has lead special interest groups at previous employers promoting awareness of disAbility and strives to make every work place as equatable as possible.

 ## My values
 Thomas' values were heavily influenced by his experience growing up playing sports and participating in the Boy Scouts.
 Thomas strives to be the very best teammate he can be, and to live by the Scout Law as an adult.